chrisb34/yii2-gridview-editable/README.md

 yii2-gridview-editable
 ======================

+ NOTE:  This is not yet stable - BETA version

  A simple Extension to Yii2 GridView to enable simple editable columns

  This is not yet on composer, so in the meatime, you can download and install